Acquisition of 21st Century Fox by Disney: Theaters

-Disney has a reputation for imposing strict conditions for theater owners to screen its films, such as Avengers: Age of Ultron and Star Wars: The Last Jedi.
-For the latter, Disney demanded a 65% cut of domestic ticket sales (rather than the minimum 55% to 60% cut) along with a four-week hold in each venue, and a 5% penalty to any theater owner who breaks any part of the contract, including taking the film off-screen.
+Disney has a reputation for imposing strict conditions for theater owners to screen its films, such as Star Wars: The Last Jedi.
+For that movie, Disney demanded a 65% cut of domestic ticket sales along with a four-week hold in each venue, and a 5% penalty to any theater owner who breaks any part of the contract, including taking the film off-screen.
 If the Disney–Fox deal had happened in late 2016, Disney's domestic box office in 2017 would have equaled $4.5 billion or 40% market share, a figure no major studio has ever hit.
 For some, the deal would give Disney unprecedented market power in the industry.

 One distribution studio executive denounced the deal, saying that "If I was an independent mom-and-pop theater, I would just close down; there's no way to survive.
 With a 40% market share, how do you negotiate against that?"
 John Roper, the general manager of the Phoenix Theatre in Fort Nelson, British Columbia, said that Disney/Fox had him worried about even stricter rules in the future, stating, "It's not good for any type of industry when a company grows that large.
 Disney holds all the cards, and we have to play by their rules.
 Smaller cinemas are just left in the dust."
 Roper decided not to screen Star Wars: The Last Jedi because of Disney's strict conditions of requiring the theater to run the film four weeks straight and play it four times a day (as opposed to other studios, who only require a minimum of two weeks for a film run and play it one time a day).
 Elkader Cinema in Elkader, Iowa, opted out the movie for the same reason, with owner Lee Akin stating that "I can't get the entire town in my auditorium in one week's time let alone four."

 In Brazil, Disney demanded a 52% cut of Cocos domestic ticket sales (rather than the historical 50% cut) and some theaters (with exceptions including foreign chains, such as Cinemark Theatres and Cinépolis) boycotted the film.
 Coco was shown in 618 theaters, compared to 919 theaters that showed Sony Pictures' Jumanji: Welcome to the Jungle, which premiered in Brazil at the same time.